mitchhymel/GooglePlayMusicAPI/README.md

 - [MBGmusicSync](https://github.com/leoedin/MBGmusicSync)

 # Warnings
+Use of this is a violation of Google Play Music's [Terms of Service](https://play.google.com/intl/en_us/about/play-terms.html).
+Use at your own risk.

 This is not supported or endorsed by Google.
-Use at your own risk.
 If Google decides to change their APIs, it could break the functionality of this library with no guarantee that it will be repaired.
 This is also in Alpha and not well tested, as I wrote it for my own personal use.

 # NuGet package
 You can find this on NuGet at https://www.nuget.org/packages/GooglePlayMusicAPI/